-The PCC is elected by the public every four years to secure the maintenance of an efficient and effective police force and to hold the chief constable to account for the exercise of his functions and those of persons under his direction and control (it should be noted that due to the current Covid 19 pandemic, the PCC elections scheduled for May 2020 have been postponed until May 2021, thus extending the current term of the PCC to 5 years).
+The PCC is elected by the public every four years to secure the maintenance of an efficient and effective police force and to hold the chief constable to account for the exercise of their functions and those of persons under their direction and control.

+It should be noted that due to the current Covid 19 pandemic, the PCC elections scheduled for May 2020 were postponed until May 2021, thus extending the term of the PCC to 5 years.
+Following the elections in May 2021, the PCC has changed, with Donna Jones being elected the new PCC.
+The accounts for the period ended 31 March 2021 are therefore for a period which relate to the term of office of the previous PCC, Michael Lane.